Jacksondr5/j5software.com/docs/general.md

 # General Ideas

+- How much should I shout out other people?
+Obviously its my website, but much of what I've done is because of the people I've worked with.
+How do I do that in a way that balances the focus I want to keep on my work with giving them credit in a meaningful way?
+Should I link to their site/LinkedIn?
+Should I have a "thanks" section at the bottom of the page?
+Should I have a dedicated shout out page?

 ## Design

 - I'm probably going to want to rely heavily on AI art generation for cases where I don't have a good image to use.
 But, it shouldn't be a jarring difference between that and my real photos.
 Need to figure out how to do that.